 -

-Poet and writer Anne Marie Fyffe revisits the Antrim coast where she grew up, exploring how the landscape has shaped her life and writing.
+Poet and writer Anne Marie Fyffe revisits the Antrim coast where she grew up, examining how the landscape has shaped her life and writing.
 In conversation with Fiona Doloughan, she reveals the history of her hometown, and the mesmerising pull of the sea and horizons beyond.

 "We carry the rooms of home inside us, wherever we go, and I think the earliest rooms and the earliest home is the one that’s most resonant for us". -